zahahah/tunnelview/README.md

 - Sensitive defaults never live in source code: `.env` is git-ignored, PEM files under `app/src/main/res/raw` are placeholders, and runtime overrides are stored with `EncryptedSharedPreferences`.
 - Keys loaded from `.env`/assets normalize newlines before use, so you can paste PEM blocks directly into environment files when building template APKs.
 - When strict host-key mode is enabled, `SshClient` requires a SHA256 fingerprint (configurable in Settings) and aborts if it changes.

+## Some useful tips

+### Acessing app config using the top bar
+- If you fast touch screen 2 times in any part of the screen while loading page, it will show the top bar for configuring the app.
+If the page loads faster than you to tap screen two times, you can touch 2 times in the tiny part of the top bar that appears below device notification bar (if you aren't successful, rotate screen to landscape and try again).

 ## Build & Test Workflows